 If you want a file directory to save your files, we would recommend using Google Drive.

-You can upload any file to Drive by selecting the Save button in the top right (looks like a floppy disk), and then selecting Upload under the Google Drive heading.
+You can upload any file to Drive by clicking the Save button in the top right, and then selecting Upload under the Google Drive heading.

 After you have uploaded the file to the designated drive, it will continue to do automatic saves of your annotations as you work on the file.